Slesa/launchy/trunk/Launchy_QT/readme.txt

+To deal with for alpha release:
+.
+Crashes in options screen (check everywhere for NULL pointers) .
+Compose screenshot from mask and pics
+.
+Seems like DB isn't always saved correctly (webstats) .
+Changing skins in options (then cancel I guess?) causes the alpha border to move .
+Use the old Launchy folder, not launchy.net

 Currently working on:

 Seems like the database is getting hosed every now and then, "webstats" loses its count from time to time